Premature ventricular contraction: Prognosis

-PVCs are harmless, but frequent PVCs may increase the risk of developing cardiomyopathy, which can greatly impair heart function.
-On a more serious and severe scale, very frequent PVCs can accompany underlying heart disease.
+In general, PVCs are harmless.
+For patients with more than 1,000 PVCs per day, the risk of developing left ventricular systolic dysfunction after 5 years follow-up is low.
+Frequent PVCs may increase the risk of developing cardiomyopathy, which can greatly impair heart function.
+A PVC burden greater than 10% is the minimal threshold for development of PVC-induced cardiomyopathy.
+The risk is higher with a PVC burden greater than 20%.
+PVC burden often decreases spontaneously over time.

-People who do not have heart disease (with ejection fractions greater than 40%) have the same long-term prognoses as the minorance of people without PVCs on the 24 hours.
+People who do not have heart disease (with ejection fractions greater than 40%) have the same long-term prognoses as the minority of people without PVCs on the 24 hours.
 Emerging data also suggest that very frequent ventricular ectopy may be associated with cardiomyopathy through a mechanism thought to be similar to that of chronic right ventricular pacing associated cardiomyopathy.
 For patients with underlying chronic structural heart disease and complex ectopy, mortality is significantly increased.

 In meta-analysis of 11 studies, people with frequent PVCs (≥ once during a standard electrocardiographic recording or ≥30 times over a 1-hour recording) had risk of cardiac death twice as great as that of participants with occasional PVCs.
 Although most researchers attempted to exclude high-risk subjects, such as those with histories of cardiovascular disease, they did not test participants for underlying structural heart disease.